 - Draft Guidance for Industry: Standards for the Growing, Harvesting, Packing and Holding of Produce for Human Consumption

-The FDA and National Association of State Departments of Agriculture (NASDA) and our state partners have collaborated to develop two new documents to be used in support of produce inspections.
+The FDA and National Association of State Departments of Agriculture (NASDA) and our state partners have collaborated to develop two documents that are used in support of produce inspections.

 Form 4056 (Produce Farm Inspection Observations)